 What is Predictive Analytics?

-Business intelligence leverages technologies and services to gather, analyze, interpret, and transform data into intelligent decision making using a streamlined approach that synthesizes all the information collected and presents it in easy-to-understand formats.
+Business intelligence leverages technologies and services to gather, analyze, interpret, and transform data into intelligent decision-making using a streamlined approach that synthesizes all the information collected and presents it in easy-to-understand formats.
 BI tools, often referred to as data analytics, can provide incredibly deep and powerful insights into your business and organization, successfully predict trends and events, and use reporting functionality to serve as a guide for further action.

 The predictive analytics portion is the ability to consume and crunch data using machine learning models to heavily steer a data-driven decision for the best possible outcome.

-Predictive Analytics Evolution
+Evolution of Predictive Analytics

 - Energy & Manufacturing

 - Government & Public Administration

 One of the biggest roadblocks to predictive analytics implementation that companies experience is a gap in skills.
 Before you can analyze data, it needs to be prepped.
 Businesses need to ensure they have the manpower or can adequately outsource the duties of someone who can efficiently and effectively move between data and strategy; figuring out a target definition is essential for outcome interpretation.

 Once the skills gap has been filled and the data reasonably prepped, predictive modeling can start.
 Advances in technology enable software to do a lot of the grunt work in this area, but it’s beneficial to have a data analyst, well-versed in predictive analytics techniques, to carry out the modeling for best results.

 Your IT department should take over the process once the models hit the deployment stage.
 This is the exciting part as this is where the models work on your data and you see the results.